 To prioritize where the HEF makes investments, a Community Advisory Committee (CAC) of Richmond residents informs and leads these decisions.
 CAC members have a combination of both lived and professional experience in the health disparities of focus for the HEF.

-The CAC has helped to shape the process, championing community-based nominations, as well as the selections for funding, weighing complex questions of how the HEF can best fill gaps to address community needs.
+The CAC has helped to shape the process as well as the selections for funding, weighing complex questions of how the HEF can best fill gaps to address community needs.

 Crossover Healthcare Ministry